Changes to heritage properties

 City approval is required before any work on a heritage property that will affect its heritage attributes is undertaken.

-As of January 1, 2021, the City of Ottawa is implementing a new fee schedule for applications made under the Ontario Heritage Act.
+As of January 1, 2021, the City of Ottawa implemented a new fee schedule for applications made under the Ontario Heritage Act.
 These are divided into two categories: staff-issued permits and City Council-issued permits.

 Heritage Permits: Staff-level authority

 This category includes alterations and additions to properties designated under Parts IV and V of the Ontario Heritage Act such as changes to window openings, modifications to porches, new dormer windows or additions.
 All permits in this category may be processed at the staff level through the authority delegated by City Council under the Ontario Heritage Act.
 These fees are charged per application, but one application may include multiple alterations.
-Staff in the Heritage Planning Branch will advise you of the applicable fee for your application.
+Staff will determine the appropriate fee for each application and advise the applicant in advance.

-- Alterations of Non-contributing/Grade 2 properties that have an impact on the character of the heritage conservation district
+- Alterations of Non-contributing/Grade 2 properties that may have an impact on the character of the HCD

-- Additions between 16% and 30% of the gross floor area of the existing building.
+- Additions less than 30% of the gross floor area of the existing building.

 - Other: $0